 Marc was Program Chair of EWRL 2012, Workshops Chair of RSS 2013 and received Best Paper Awards at ICRA 2014 and ICCAS 2016.
 In 2018, Marc has been awarded The President's Award for Outstanding Early Career Researcher.
 He is a recipient of a Google Faculty Research Award and a Microsoft PhD Scholarship.
 Marc is a co-leader of the Machine Learning Initiative at Imperial, the AI@Imperial Network of Excellence and the Director of the Machine Learning Lab in Imperial's Data Science Institute.

 Marc co-organizes the Machine Learning Summer School 2019 in London with Arthur Gretton.

-Marc is currently on sabbatical at the African Institute for Mathematical Sciences (Rwanda), where he teaches a course on Foundations of Machine Learning as part of the African Masters in Machine Intelligence.
+In 2018, Marc spent half a sabbatical at the African Institute for Mathematical Sciences (Rwanda), where he taught a course on Foundations of Machine Learning as part of the African Masters in Machine Intelligence.

 - Machine Learning: Data-efficient machine learning, Gaussian processes, reinforcement learning, Bayesian optimization, approximate inference, deep probabilistic models

 - Robotics and Control: Robot learning, legged locomotion, planning under uncertainty, imitation learning, adaptive control, robust control, learning control, optimal control

 - Signal Processing: Nonlinear state estimation, Kalman filtering, time-series modeling, dynamical systems, system identification, stochastic information processing